CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 ## FEA-14: As a validated user, I can create, edit and delete posts.

-## FEA-15: As an anonymous user, I can neither create, edit, nor delete posts.
+## FEA-15: As an anonymous user, I cannot create, edit, or delete posts.

 ## FEA-16: As an ADMIN user, I have full access to create, edit, and delete any posts.